Watchmaker Glossary

 Mesh

-Said of a wheel whose teeth penetrate the wings of a pinion to make it move.
+Refers to a wheel whose teeth penetrate the wings of a pinion to make it move.

 Equation of time